PulkitThakar/CNN-from-scratch-using-Numpy/README.md

 Details of the internship:

-Guide: Dr. Girish Varma
+Guide: Dr. Girish Varma (Homepage: https://girishvarma.in)

 At: IIIT Hyderabad

 Topic: Machine Learning and its theory

-Participants: Pulkit Thakar(GitHub: PulkitThakar),
+Participants: Pulkit Thakar (GitHub: PulkitThakar),
               Srinidhi Kulkarni (GitHub: SrinidhiKulkarni28)